Sonic the Hedgehog marks 30th birthday with an encyclo-speed-ia and other merch

 A list of merch may not seem exciting, but Sonic has been a merchandise machine since his early days.
 In 2020, it’s relatively easy to find physical goodies based on your favorite video game franchises.
 In the mid-’90s, that was a heck of a lot harder.
 But not so for Sonic!
 The hedgehog and his friends were readily available as plush (I slept with a Sonic doll during a large portion of my glorious childhood) and toys.
 Sonic has also been a mainstay in the comics world, originally through Archie and now with IDW Publishing.

 “Sonic the Hedgehog is a truly iconic entertainment franchise and household name encompassing video games, comic books, TV, merchandise and most recently the blockbuster movie: Sonic the Hedgehog,” Sega’s director of Sonic pillar licensing Alex Gomez told GamesBeat.
 “Sonic has been a fan-favorite ever since his birth in 1991.
-The franchise has consistently carried the themes of speed, attitude, action, adventure, heroism, humor and freedom in a way that is fun and aspirational for all audiences.
+The franchise has consistently carried the themes of speed, attitude, action, adventure, heroism, humor, and freedom in a way that is fun and aspirational for all audiences.
 This rock-solid foundation has allowed Sonic to connect to millions of fans, from kids, parents and families, to young adults and those who grew up with the brand in the ’90s.”

 Encyclo-speed-ia Sonica